 They are delicious in summer salads or popped into warm and spicy soups.
-Serve them as part of a mezze spread or quick platter for impromptu guests.
+Serve them on a mezze platter for impromptu guests.
 And, of course, I love to squash and spread a flavoured labneh ball on my morning slice of sourdough before topping it with a boiled egg.

 Garlic and herb labneh